 Detects actual DNA fragments: SpermComet® detects single- and double-strand DNA fragments present in individual sperm, making it a direct assay of damaged DNA.
 In contrast, both the Sperm Chromatin Structure Assay (SCSA) and Halo assays detect faults in the nuclear proteins protecting the DNA.
 Nuclear protein damage could make the DNA more vulnerable to damage, but it is not a measure of the actual damage to the DNA molecule itself.

 Detects total DNA damage: Sperm DNA is up to 6 times more tightly packed than somatic cell DNA.
 The SpermComet® assay includes a decondensation step which relaxes the DNA exposing DNA strand breaks in the nuclear core.
 This step is necessary to detect total and not just peripheral DNA damage.

-Quantifies amount of DNA damage: Separation of the DNA fragments contained in individual sperm nuclei during electrophoresis allows the amount of DNA fragments to be quantified.
+Quantifies amount of DNA fragmentation: Separation of the DNA fragments contained in individual sperm nuclei during electrophoresis allows the amount of DNA fragments to be quantified.
 In contrast, the other assays only measure either the presence or absence of chromatin or DNA damage.